-In addition, the car fit my other requirements of it being a cool looking car, that had a reputation for reliability and pretty good gas mileage especially for a sport car.
+In addition, the car fit my other requirements of it being a cool looking car, a reputation for reliability, and pretty good gas mileage.

 I think I looked at a picture of an Toyota MR2 almost every day.
 I made one critical mistake.
 Instead of looking at a picture of a blue Toyota MR2 almost every day, I looked at a silver Toyota MR2 almost every day.

 One day, I found one on eBay.
 The Toyota MR2 Buy Now price was under $17,000.
 It had less than 17,000 miles on it.
 It was silver instead of deep blue.
 Silver was my 2nd color of choice.